CodeReclaimers/btce-bot/README.md

     datetime, decimal, threading, time

-NOTE: BTC-e is not affiliated with this project; this is a completely independent implementation based on the API description.
+NOTE: BTC-e is not affiliated with this project.
 Use at your own risk.

 If you find the library useful and would like to donate (and many thanks to those that have donated!), please send some coins here: